mimowo/website/content/en/docs/concepts/workloads/controllers/job.md

      should not be incremented and a replacement Pod should be created.
   - `Count`: use to indicate that the Pod should be handled in the default way.
      The counter towards the `.spec.backoffLimit` should be incremented.
+  - `FailIndex`: use this action along with [backoff limit per index](#backoff-limit-per-index) to avoid unnecessary retries within the index with a failed pod.

 {{< note >}}
 When you use a `podFailurePolicy`, the job controller only matches Pods in the